mrtran22dev/Banana-Republic-POM-Automation/README.md

 Banana Republic Automation Test Suite utilizing Page Object Modeling design pattern + Java/Selenium/TestNG/Apache POI

 SCOPE: This purpose of this project is to utilitze Page Object Modeling (POM) design pattern to automate and validate the critical functions of the Banana Republic website.
 The critical functions automated and validated with the page objects/test cases are:
- - search for an item
- - adding to cart/shopping bag
  - logging in user account
+ - searching for items
+ - adding item to cart/shopping bag
+ - verify correct item added to cart/checkout
- - checking out the added item
+ - checking out the item in cart

 CORE CONCEPTS:
-- Page Object Modeling (POM) Design Pattern
+- Page Object Modeling (POM) Design Pattern implemented with Java language
-- Excel sheet Read/Write Utility to get/set expected from Excel sheet for validation
+- Apache POI library to create Read/Write Utility to get/set expected data from Excel sheet for validation
 - TestNG XML file for test suite creation, execution, and reporting

+NOTE: The following folder path/location descriptions are for reference:
+1. src > main - source code files for test base class, page classes, and utilies
+2. src > test - corresponding test classes and class, testng.xml (test suite file)
+3. expectedData.xlsx - Excel expected data file read/write to